yjkedwards/circRNAFlow/quick_start/README.md

 # CircRNAFlow Quick Start

-This file offers some instructions for a "quick start" with CircRNAFlow.
+This file offers some instructions for a "quick start" with CircRNAFlow to run it *locally*.
 It assumes that you are running Linux, with *docker* installed, as well as the latest version of nextflow.
 It also assume that the user has sufficient permission to run docker commands as well.

 Follow these steps to run a demonstration analysis.